Ovyerus/prismaliser/README.md

 schema (many-to-many, one-to-many, one-to-one), similar to an [Entity-relationship model](https://en.wikipedia.org/wiki/Entity-relationship_model).

-Prisma is a fully open-source Next.js application and is easily self-hostable if you wish to, but a hosted version is also available at [prismaliser.app](https://prismaliser.app) if you just want to use it instead.
+Prismaliser is a fully open-source Next.js application and is easily self-hostable if you wish to, but a hosted version is also available at [prismaliser.app](https://prismaliser.app) if you just want to use it instead.